 Insycle includes dozens of pre-built templates for identifying duplicate contacts, companies, and deals in popular CRM platforms.

 Insycle also includes templates for “similar” or “fuzzy matching” — designed to help you catch more potentially duplicate records across your database.
+Many customer records are truly duplicates, but will never be identified with standard matching algorithms.

 Most deduplication processes require that data be standardized before beginning.
 This makes it easier to identify potential duplicates using functions that are generally looking for exact-match duplicates.